 The Better Broadband for Oxfordshire programme achieved 95% coverage of superfast broadband across Oxfordshire in December 2017.
-We now expect to achieve over 96% superfast coverage by December 2019, comprised as follows:
+We are now targeting 98% superfast broadband coverage by December 2020.

 Whilst this places Oxfordshire in the upper quartile of counties in terms of having access to superfast broadband, we anticipate there to be approximately 8,500 premises, which will not have access and for which Oxfordshire County Council has no fully funded solution, due to the very high cost of intervention required.
 If your broadband speed is slow, then you can check if you are you in scope for future deployment through the Better Broadband for Oxfordshire programme on our Coverage Map.

 There is also the Rural Gigabit Voucher Scheme available: